39 results found with an empty search

 TEstimony for the future special exhibition artist:gao lei & li nu In previous exhibitions at BMCA, the tunnel space was used for young people to work on personal projects.
 However, this time, since we have two artists, and especially because Gao Lei is particularly interested in the tunnel, he has taken over the space.
 Although the tunnel may seem small in size, there are actually quite a few works displayed inside.
 The main focus is a commissioned creation of five pieces located close to the mountainside.
 The images depict objects, but they are metaphors for human experiences.
 The hanging method resembles the aesthetics of train windows.
 The entire exhibition leads up to the second-to-last piece, located down the steps of the tunnel.
 It is a work by Gao Lei , designed in the style of a mani stone pile.
 This piece is an organic fusion of natural and crafted materials that he collected around Shanghai, combined with materials gathered during his travels to Tibet.
 We know that in Tibet, mani stone piles usually appear on high-altitude plateaus, but this time, we have placed the work at the lowest point of the entire North Hill, creating a dual contemplation—both upward and downward—between this piece and Li Nu’s work.

-- PUBLIC EDUCATION | 北丘当代美术馆
+- Deep Blue Impression | 北丘当代美术馆